Return

 2607

-The tables show that the number of people who consider themselves ethnic Chukchi remains relatively stable and even enjoys some growth.
+The tables show that the number of people who consider themselves ethnic Chukchi remains relatively stable.
 The number of people fluent in Chukchi, however, has been steadily declining.

 2. Dialects